lmas/ss13.se/README.md

-Space Station 13 HUB
+Space Station 13 Hub
 ================================================================================

-A site dedicated to SS13 and possibly a better replacement for the default server page at http://www.byond.com/games/exadv1/spacestation13.
+A server hub dedicated to SS13 and possibly a better replacement for the default server page at http://www.byond.com/games/exadv1/spacestation13.

 Features